Making Disability Normative and Transformative Through a Biblical Lens

 - In the largest study of flourishing in Christian schools, alumni had a greater likelihood of continuing to walk with God if the school was responsive to the special needs of students.

 "The excuses were numerous, 'we don't have the training,' 'we don't have the resources,' etc. so they kicked him out and the senior pastor told us 'some people just shouldn't go to church.'" - Wheaton College alumna '85 , mom of son with autism

 Our Goals to Support the Mission

 - TRANSFORM: The Center will transform how leaders—within schools, congregations, camps, and para-church ministries—understand disability thus freeing them to fully embrace all people—regardless of ability—in worship, education, and life.
 As Jesus makes himself known and worshipped in communities of belonging and flourishing for all, his worth is magnified above all.

 - DISCIPLE: The Center will make Jesus known and magnify God’s Good News by disciple-making to and with those impacted by disability.

-- CONNECT: The Center will foster connections between scholars, practitioners, ministry leaders, educators, Wheaton students and alumni, and families touched by disability to accelerate establishing God’s kingdom on earth as it is in heaven.
+- CONNECT: The Center will foster connections between scholars, practitioners, ministry leaders, educators, Wheaton students and alumni, and families touched by disability to faithfully reflect God's kingdom on earth as it is in heaven.
 We will foster relationships of transparency and vulnerability to equip the Church and engage the world.